Clay90/Clay90/README.md

 - 👋 Hi, I’m @Clay90
-- 👀 I’m interested in ... ethical hacking
+- 👀 I’m interested in ...
+App development
-- 🌱 I’m currently learning ... mumbai
+- 🌱 I’m currently learning ...
+Manipal university jaipur,
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-
 <!---
 Clay90/Clay90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.